ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 # How to Deploy and Run Ballerina Programs

-## Running Ballerina Programs & Services
+## Running Ballerina Programs and Services

-Ballerina app can be structured into a single program file, ballerina project or a ballerina package.
+Ballerina app can be structured into a single program file, Ballerina project, or a Ballerina package.

 ### Running Standalone Source

 Standalone source is a single Ballerina source code file.
 Code can be placed into any folder, called the “source root”.
 The "source root" must not contain a subdirectory named ".ballerina"

-#### Run a Standalone Source without compiling:
+#### Run a Standalone Source Without Compiling

 If source file contains at least one program entrypoint, which could be a main() for functions or service<> for hosted services then it can be executed using run command.